 Roscommon House by Neil Cownie Architect

-This modernish concrete house located in Perth, Australia, was designed by Neil Cownie Architect.
+Roscommon House is a modernist concrete house located in Perth, Australia, designed by Neil Cownie Architect.

 My clients have a love for modernism and concrete.
 This comes from their appreciation of the history of the Perth 1960’s ‘Garden Suburbs’ of Floreat and City Beach.